Ryan Routh: "Dear World" letter

+According to authorities, the letter indicated that Routh had planned the assassination attempt as early as February 2024, and acknowledged months in advance that he might fail.

+Charges

+Routh was sent to the Federal Detention Center, Miami.
+Here, he had a television in his cell, access to email and regular trips to court.
+On the day of his arraignment, he was seen smiling and laughing with his lawyer.
+Footage of his arrest was released.

-Kristy R. Militello was assigned to be Routh's defense attorney.
-Routh was charged on September 24 with attempted assassination of a presidential candidate, as well as assaulting a federal officer and possessing a firearm in furtherance of a crime of violence.
-On December 18, Routh was additionally charged with "attempted felony murder" after it was discovered that the traffic closure caused during Routh's initial arrest led to a traffic crash that injured a 6-year-old girl who was traveling with her family.
-On April 7, 2025, Florida Attorney General James Uthmeier charged Routh with attempted first-degree murder and terrorism.
+Kristy R. Militello and Renee Michelle Sihvola were assigned to be Routh's defense attorneys.
+Routh was charged on September 24 with attempted assassination of a presidential candidate, assaulting a federal officer, and possessing a firearm in furtherance of a crime of violence.

+On December 18, it was discovered that the traffic disruption during Routh's initial arrest led to a car crash that injured Mia Rosalie Monreal, a 6-year-old girl of St. Lucie Village, Florida.
+Monreal fractured her arm and received severe brain damage, and was in a coma for approximately one month.
+Monreal's mother stated, "She can't communicate so even when I talk to her, I don't even know if she remembers me."
+The incident led to an additional charge; attempted felony murder.

+On April 7, 2025, Florida state prosecutors indicted Routh for discussing the idea with someone he believed to be a Ukrainian about using a rocket launcher to shoot down Trump's plane.
+Florida Attorney General James Uthmeier charged Routh with attempted first-degree murder and terrorism.

 Arrest of son

-As part of investigations following the assassination attempt, authorities searched the Greensboro home of Ryan Routh's 35-year-old son Oran Alexander Routh (born May 21, 1989), who was previously arrested twice in 2016 for assault and interfering with police.
-They discovered images of child sex abuse on Oran's electronic devices, leading to his arrest.
-Oran pled guilty to one count of possessing child pornography involving a minor who had not yet reached 12 years of age.
-He then had an outburst in the court, claiming his arrest on the charges were motivated by "political persecution."
-On July 25, 2025, the judge subsequently sentenced Oran to seven years in federal prison with five years of supervised probation.
+Authorities searched the Greensboro home of Ryan Routh's oldest son, 35-year-old Oran Alexander Routh, who had been arrested twice in 2016 for assault and interfering with police.
+They discovered images of child sex abuse on his electronic devices, leading to his arrest.
+Oran pled guilty to one count of possessing child pornography.
+He had an outburst in the court, claiming his arrest was "political persecution", earning a sentence of seven years in federal prison with five years of supervised probation.